vatron/vatron/CONTRIBUTING.md

 ### Bugs
 When submitting a bug, please include as much information as possible, especially
 * Version of vatron
-* Operating system and its version (in the case in Windows 10, please include version name (i.e., Fall Creators Update))
+* Operating system and its version (in the case of Windows 10, please include version name (i.e., Fall Creators Update))
-* The issue that arose, what caused it (steps leading up to it), and what you expected to happen Other things that can help out
+* The issue that arose, what caused it (steps leading up to it), and what you expected to happen
+Other things that can help out
 * Screenshots (GIFs can be helpful)
 * Errors
   * Popup window
-  * Console (use View -> Toggle Developer Tools or the shortcut Ctrl+Shift+I (Cmd+Shift+I on macOS)) Please check out existing open or closed issues to see if your issue has been resolved or if someone already found it.
+  * Console (use View -> Toggle Developer Tools or the shortcut Ctrl+Shift+I (Cmd+Shift+I on macOS))
+Please check out existing open or closed issues to see if your issue has been resolved or if someone already found it.

 ### Suggestions